CodingTrain/thecodingtrain.com/CONTRIBUTING.md

 Here are the types of contributions we are looking for this month:

-1. Adding your own creative version of a coding challenge or tutorial
+1. Share your creative work inspired by a coding challenge or tutorial in the showcase!
 * You can find more information about submitting a showcase in the [Passenger Showcase Guide](http://thecodingtrain.com/guides/passenger-showcase-guide)

 2. Create a page for a Coding Challenge video! (https://github.com/CodingTrain/thecodingtrain.com/issues/155)